-Tourism: Japan's natural beauty and unique historical and cultural sights drew over 3.8 million tourists in 2022.
+Tourism: Japan's natural beauty and unique historical and cultural sights drew over 3.8 million tourists in 2022, in 2023 that number grew sixfold to just over 25 million tourists.
 Chinese, Taiwanese, and Korean people accounted for the majority of visitors, while Hong Kongese, Americans, Thai, and British accounted for much of the remainder.